-TRYING TO FOCUS Often, you want to focus your attention on just one thing, and you want to shut out the other sights and sounds that are making it hard for you to concentrate.
-What steps should you take to promote this focus and to avoid distraction?
-The Broad Role for Memory Clearly there is an important set of issues in play here, but even so, the various questions just catalogued risk a misunderstanding, because they make it sound like cognitive psychology is concerned only with our functioning as intellectuals-our ability to remember, or to pay attention, or to think through options when making a choice.
-As we said at the start, though, the relevance of cognitive psychology is far broader-thanks to the fact that a huge range of our actions, thoughts, and feelings depend on knowledge.
-As one illustration of this point, let's look at the study of memory and ask: When we investigate how memory functions, what exactly is it that we're investigating?
+CELEBRATING HUMAN ACHIEVEMENTS Many of the text's examples involve failures or limitations in our cognition.
+But we also need to explain the incredible intellectual achievements of our species-the complex problems we've solved and the extraordinary devices we've invented.
+The Broad Role for Memory The questions we've mentioned so far might make it sound like cognitive psychology is concerned just with your functioning as an intellectual your ability to remember, or to pay attention, or to think through options when making a choice.
+As we've said, though, the relevance of cognitive psychology is much broader-thanks to the fact that a huge range of your actions, thoughts, and feelings depend on your cognition.
+As one way to convey this point, let's ask: When we investigate how memory functions, what's at stake?
 Or, to turn this around, what aspects of your life depend on memory?
-You obviously rely on memory when you're taking an exam-memory for what you have learned during the term.
+You obviously rely on memory when you're taking an exam-memory for what you learned during the term.
 Likewise, you rely on memory when you're at the supermarket and trying to remember the cheesecake recipe so that you can buy the right ingredients.
 You also rely on memory when you're reminiscing about childhood.
 But what else draws on memory?
 Consider this simple story (adapted from Charniak, 1972):

 Betsy wanted to bring Jacob a present.
 She shook her piggy bank.
 It made no sound.
 She went to look for her mother.
-This four-sentence tale is easy to understand, but only because you provided some important bits of background yourself.
+This four-sentence tale is easy to understand, but only because you provided important bits of background.
 For example, you weren't at all puzzled about why Betsy was interested in her piggy bank; you weren't puzzled, specifically, about why the story's first sentence led naturally to the second.
-This is because you already knew (a) that the things one gives as presents are often things bought for the occasion (rather than things already owned), (b) that buying things requires money, and (c) that money is stored in piggy banks.
-Without these facts, you would have been bewildered as to why a desire to give a gift would lead someone to her piggy bank.
-(Surely you did not think she intended to give the piggy bank itself as the present!)
+This is because you already knew (a) that the things one gives as presents are often things bought for the occasion (rather than things already owned), (b) that buying things requires money, and (c) that money is sometimes stored in piggy banks.
+Without these facts, you would have wondered why a desire to give a gift would lead someone to her piggy bank.
+(Surely you didn't think Betsy intended to give the piggy bank itself as the present!)
 Likewise, you immediately understood why Betsy shook her piggy bank.
 You didn't suppose that she was shaking it in frustration or trying to find out if it would make a good percussion instrument.
 Instead, you understood that she was trying to determine its contents.
-But you knew this fact only because you already knew (d) that children don't keep track of how much money is in their bank, and (e) that one cannot simply look into the bank to learn its contents.
+But you knew this fact only because you already knew (d) that Betsy was a child (because few adults keep their money in piggy banks), (e) that children don't keep track of how much money is in their banks, and (f) that piggy banks are made out of opaque material (and so a child can't simply look into the bank to see what's inside).
 Without these facts, Betsy's shaking of the bank would make no sense.
 Similarly, you understood what it meant that the bank made no sound.
-That's because you know (f) that it's usually coins (not bills) that are kept in piggy banks, and (g) that coins make noise when they are shaken.
+That's because you know (g) that it's usually coins (not bills) that are kept in piggy banks, and (h) that coins make noise when they're shaken.
 If you didn't know these facts, you might have interpreted the bank's silence, when it was shaken, as good news, indicating perhaps that the bank was jammed full of \$20 bills-an inference that would have led you to a very different expectation for how the story would unfold from there.